ohpensource/platform-cicd/README.md

 - **feat** --> updates the MINOR semver number.
 Used when changes that add new functionality are introduced in your code.
 A commit message example could be "_feat: endpoint GET /parties V2 is now available_".
 - **fix** --> updates the PATCH semver number.
 Used when changes that solve bugs are introduced in your code.
 A commit message example could be "_fix: properly manage contact-id parameter in endpoint GET /parties V2_".
 - **build**, **chore**, **ci**, **docs**, **style**, **refactor**, **perf**, **test** **revert** --> There are scenarios where you are not affecting any of the previous semver numbers.
 Those could be: refactoring your code, reducing building time of your code, adding unit tests, improving documentation, ...
 For these cases, conventional-commits allows for more granular prefixes.
+- **break (deprecated)** --> deprecated, you should use **!**.
+Updates the MAJOR semver number.
+Used when a breaking changes are introduced in your code.
+A commit message example could be "_feat!: deprecate endpoint GET /parties V1_".

 ### check-jira-tickets-commits